dcep93/TekkenBot/README.md

 ### Note: Do not move the exe to a different folder - it needs to be able to see the 'assets' directory.
 Create a shortcut if you want to have an easy reference file.

+### You can run the code yourself using main.py, or unzip the tar from the latest [release](https://github.com/dcep93/TekkenBot/releases) and run the exe

 ## Related

 1. The original repository: